 (monthly mortgage payment + monthly heating costs + monthly property taxes + other monthly obligations) ÷ (gross monthly income).

-If your GDS is less than 35% and your TDS is less than 42%, you have a great chance of mortgage approval.
+If your GDS is less than 35% and your TDS is less than 42%, you have a good chance of receiving a mortgage approval, so long as all of the other conditions are met.
 Note: Some lenders allow 39% GDS and 44% TDS, or higher, to well-qualified borrowers.

 Our mortgage affordability calculator can help you understand how much you can afford based on your current income and lifestyle.